Insoft-UK/PrimePlus/README.md

 S = <string>(R);
 ```

-> [!IMPORTANT]
-In P+ the use of **;** after end, endif, wend, loop ... is no longer optional as of v1.8 the pre-processor will no longer automatically include them if omitted.

 > [!TIP]
 In P+ the use of **=** for := is optional as the pre-processor will automatically covert all = to := Pascal & PPL style.